ractivejs/ractivejs.github.io/legacy/0.7/Migrating.md

 Single-fire versions of `ractive.on` and `ractive.observe` are now available as `ractive.once` and `ractive.observeOnce`.

-Inline partials can now be defined within a new section `\{{#partial partial-name}}...\{{/partial}}`.
+Inline partials can now be defined within a new section `{{#partial partial-name}}...{{/partial}}`.
 The old comment syntax is now deprecated and will be removed in a future release.

 Inline partials are now scoped to their nearest element.
 If a partial reference sits in the template below an element with a matching inline partial, the inline partial will be used in the reference.
 This can be used as a sort of partial inheritance.
 If an inline partial is defined directly within a component tag or the root of the template, it will be added to the Ractive instance.

-Components may now yield to multiple inline partials by supplying the partial name with yield e.g. `\{{yield some-name}}`.
+Components may now yield to multiple inline partials by supplying the partial name with yield e.g. `{{yield some-name}}`.
 Yielding without a name will still result in non-partial content being yielded.
 Only inline partials may be yielded.
-Any partials, including inline and inherited, may still be referenced within a component using a plain partial section e.g. `\{{>partial}}`.
+Any partials, including inline and inherited, may still be referenced within a component using a plain partial section e.g. `{{>partial}}`.

 Partials can now be reset without resorting to manually un/re-rendering them using a wrapping conditional section.
 This can be done with the new `resetPartial` [method](Ractive.resetPartial().md) on Ractive instances.